 Required Education and Experience:

-- Bachelor’s degree or equivalent in Science or Engineering with 8+ years of Quality/Compliance experience in a cGMP biotech or pharmaceutical regulated industry.
+- Bachelor’s degree or equivalent in Science or Engineering with 2-5 years of relevant Quality/Compliance experience in a cGMP biotech or pharmaceutical regulated industry.

 - Experience serving as a Subject Matter Expert (SME) in regulatory inspections.